 Although many of us are unaware of the process, there is a wealth of evidence available which suggests that our whole bodies themselves are sense organs which communicate with us, often on an unconscious level, and inform us about our feelings.
 Continue Reading

 People look to many different things to bring them joy – money, status, a beautiful place to live, the perfect partner, children, friends…. .
 However there is also generally a sense that a person’s way of being – who or how they are – has a greater influence on their happiness than the people or things around them.
 Continue Reading

 Our Need For Connection

-In Shadow Work the ‘Lover’ archetype is representative of our need for connection.
-We believe the need to connect – to bond with other human beings, with ourselves, with nature and with spirit – is the most fundamental and the most powerful drive we have as human beings.
+When exploring love and intimacy I look to the ‘Lover’ archetype, which is representative of our need for connection.
+The need of our inner Lover to connect – to bond with other human beings, with ourselves, with nature and with spirit, is the most fundamental and the most powerful drive we have as human beings.
 There are well documented examples that demonstrate that humans and many other mammals place connection above food and physical wellbeing – sometimes even above their own survival.
 Continue Reading